MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_inertiarotationangle.md

 Gets or sets a value that indicates the final angle of rotation of an object at the end of inertia (when the rotation manipulation is complete).

+For more details on this API, please see the the UWP WinRT [InertiaRotationAngle](/uwp/api/windows.ui.input.gesturerecognizer.inertiarotationangle) topic.

 ## -property-value

 The relative change in angle of rotation, in degrees.